HumanCellAtlas/dcp-community/charters/ingestion-service/charter.md

 ## Description

-The Data Coordination Platform (DCP) Ingestion Service provides a suite of services to facilitate the contribution of data and metadata to the Human Cell Atlas (HCA).
+The Ingestion Service provides a suite of services to facilitate the contribution of data and metadata to the Data Coordination Platform (DCP).
 The Ingestion Service allows users to:
   * Upload metadata describing biological materials, data files, and the experimental processes that generated them
   * Validate metadata against endorsed community standards
   * Interact with the DCP Upload Service to track and validate uploaded data files